Gas Powered Equipment Returns and Warranties and How To Deal With Them

 Normal maintenance parts

-Abuse including hitting stuff with the blades and running into things
+Abuse including hitting items with the blades and running into things

 Just an update…they replaced the transmission and all belts free of all charges (but they weren’t even considering coming out until I called the corporate office).
 They kept saying at the local store it has been more than 30 days, the guy at the corporate office with me, I told him I would understand if I bought a refrigerator or some other appliance that ran all the time, but when I have a piece of equipment with a digital hour meter that reads 7 hours, there has to be some wiggle room.
 He actually told me I made an excellent point and that he will bring up in the next meeting that perhaps they need to put some hour time frame on things that are intermittently used.
 I’m sure he was just telling me what I wanted to hear…but who knows, right?
 Well I guess they came out smelling like a rose this time, I know they kept me as a customer, I have since bought a new craftsman chainsaw & weed eater, both have performed as all my other old craftsman equipment, which is great.
 Thanks for taking the time to help me and others deal with “Corporate America”.